 Across disciplines, many mediators favor sessions which last for two hours, with as few as one session or as many as several sessions.
 In some contexts, however, mediation sessions can last a full day (as do mediations conducted by the U.S. Equal Employment Opportunity Commission) or even several days (as can high-stakes mediations involving, for example, efforts by labor unions and management to avoid a strike).

 Mediators generally charge less than or around the same fee per hour as do lawyers working on comparable matters.
 Of course, lawyers play a different role than do mediators, and mediation does not constitute the practice of law.

 Mediation emphasizes confidentiality

 Confidentiality is a key component of what makes mediation attractive to many people.
 When parties do not fear that statements made during mediation may be used against them in other fora, such as courts, parties can discuss their disagreements more freely and directly.
-Because confidentiality is such an important feature of mediation, we discuss it in some detail here.

 In mediation, the parties and the mediator explicitly discuss and reach consensus about the bounds of confidentiality before entering substantive discussions.
 Typically, statements a party makes during mediation are inadmissible hearsay in the context of court.
 Mediators may not be subpoenaed to testify in court about the substance of discussions that took place during mediation.
 While courts have recognized rare, very limited exceptions to confidentiality, in the vast majority of cases, confidentiality has been upheld against challenge.